mondelob/OrigamiSystem/Three/README.md

 # Three

-> NASM bootloader (no multiboot) and simple C kernel
+> Simple NASM multiboot and C kernel with keyboard support

-*Three* is a bootloader in NASM that jumps to protected mode and runs a kernel in C.
+*Three* is a simple bootloader in NASM that ends running a simple kernel in C that echoes all the user input messages.

 <!-- ## Botlooader -->
 <!-- TODO - explain boot process -->